kholia/OSX-KVM/notes.md

 resolution instead.
 VNC implementation may require a multiple of 16, so beware of setting 1080 vertical resolution or use SPICE instead.

+Alternative Clover screen resolution note by stereoplegic: Clover Configurator resulution not sticking for me, but editing the desired Clover screen resolution in `HighSierra/config.plist.stripped.qemu` or `Mojave/config.plist.stripped.qemu` and following instructions in the {README.md for High Sierra](HighSierra/README.md) or [README.md for Mojave](Mojave/README.md) cause the set resolution to persist in Clover (EDK II OVMF UEFI instructions still apply, especially to avoid issues in fullscreen caused by resolution change in Clover).

 ### Accelerated Graphics

 Install VMsvga2 from [this location](https://sourceforge.net/projects/vmsvga2/).
 No support